System requirements

 PostgreSQL

-You'll need to install the following extensions:
+You'll need to install the following extensions to improve your text search performances:

-Extension | Minimal Version |
+Extension | Usage | Minimal Version |

 Depending on your installation, extensions may already be installed.
 To install